How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 7: Gain Clinical Experience

-Hands-on clinical experience is vital.
-Most programs require between 500 to 1,000 clinical hours, combining classroom instruction with practical training in hospitals or medical settings.
+Clinical experience is essential and must be obtained.
+Most programs require between 500 to 1,000 clinical hours, which combine classroom instruction with practical training in hospitals or other medical settings.

 Step 8: Graduate with an Associate’s Degree

-Upon completing your coursework and clinical hours, you will graduate with an associate’s degree in respiratory therapy, which is the standard entry-level requirement for the profession.
+Once you have finished your coursework and clinical hours, you will graduate with an associate’s degree in respiratory therapy, which is the minimum requirement for the profession.

 Graduation ceremony for respiratory therapy